1951 Stetson Hatters football team

 The 1951 Stetson Hatters football team was an American football team that represented Stetson University as an independent during the 1951 college football season.
-Led by Joe McMullen in his second and final year as head coach, the Hatters compiled a record of 8–1–2.
+In their second and final year under head coach Joe McMullen, the Hatters compiled an 8–1–2 record and outscored opponents by a total of 340 to 122.
 They were invited to the Tangerine Bowl, where they beat Arkansas State.
+It was the highest scoring team up to that point in Stetson football history.
+The team's sole loss was to Florida State by a 13–10 score as the Seminoles blocked a punt and returned the ball for the winning touchdown in the fourth quarter.